dtcenter/METplus/docs/Contributors_Guide/conda_env.rst

 Once you have followed the instructions under the "Creating the METplus conda env", you can follow these instructions to start running METplus :

-1. Start up the base environment by changing to the bash shell.
-You will see something lik this
+| 1.
+Start up the base environment by changing to the bash shell.
+You will see something like this

       *(base)username@host:*

+|
-Your prompt may vary, based on how your sys admin set up your account.
+| *Note:  Your prompt may vary, based on how your sys admin set up your account.*
+|

 2. Activate the environment.
 From the (base) prompt, enter:

-     *conda activate **name-of-env** *
+     *conda activate name-of-env*

 where **name-of-env** is found at the top of the environment.yml file